Cradle of Filth: Early years (1991–1996)

-Cradle of Filth's first three years saw three demos (Invoking the Unclean, Orgiastic Pleasures Foul and Total Fucking Darkness) recorded amidst the sort of rapid line-up fluctuations that have continued ever since, with the band having more than thirty musicians in its history.
-An album entitled Goetia was recorded prior to the third demo and set for release on Tombstone Records, but all tracks were wiped when Tombstone went out of business and the band could not afford to buy the recordings from the studio.
-The band eventually signed to Cacophonous Records, and their debut album, The Principle of Evil Made Flesh, was Cacophonous's first release in 1994.
-A step-up in terms of production from the rehearsal quality of most of their demos, the album was still nevertheless a sparse and embryonic version of what was to come, with lead singer Dani Filth's vocals in particular bearing little similarity to the style he was later to develop.
-The album was well-received however, and as recently as June 2006 found its way into Metal Hammer's list of the top ten black metal albums of the last twenty years.
+Cradle of Filth released three demos (Invoking the Unclean, Orgiastic Pleasures Foul and Total Fucking Darkness) in their first three years.
+These were recorded amidst rapid line-up fluctuations that have continued ever since, with the band having more than thirty musicians in their history.
+The album Goetia was recorded prior to the third demo and set for release on Tombstone Records, but all tracks were wiped when Tombstone went out of business and the band could not afford to buy the recordings.
+The band signed to Cacophonous Records, and their debut album, The Principle of Evil Made Flesh, was Cacophonous's first release in 1994.
+An improvement in production from most of their demos, the album was a sparse and embryonic version of what was to come.
+Lead singer Dani Filth's vocals bore little similarity to the style he would develop.
+The album was well-received, and in June 2006, found its way into Metal Hammer's list of the top ten black metal albums of the previous twenty years.

-Cradle's relationship with Cacophonous soon soured, the band accusing the label of contractual and financial mismanagement.
-Acrimonious legal proceedings took up most of 1995, and the original version of the band's second album, Dusk... and Her Embrace was recorded by the Principle... lineup for Cacophonous but scrapped.
-Subsequently re-worked with new band members for Music For Nations (see below), the embryonic Cacophonous version was eventually released as Dusk... and Her Embrace: The Original Sin in July 2016.
+Cradle of Filth's relationship with Cacophonous soured.
+The band accused the label of contractual and financial mismanagement.
+Legal proceedings took up most of 1995, and the original version of the band's second album, Dusk... and Her Embrace, was recorded by the Principle... lineup for Cacophonous but scrapped.
+Subsequently re-worked with new band members for Music For Nations (see below), the embryonic Cacophonous version was released as Dusk... and Her Embrace: The Original Sin in July 2016.

-The band finally signed to Music for Nations in 1996 after only one more contractually obligated Cacophonous recording: the EP V Empire or Dark Faerytales in Phallustein, which, it has since been conceded, was hastily written as a Cacophonous escape-plan.
-Despite the circumstances of its release however, its handful of tracks are staples of the band's live sets to this day, and "Queen of Winter, Throned" was listed among twenty-five "essential extreme metal anthems" in a 2006 issue of Kerrang! magazine.
-The EP also marked Sarah Jezebel Deva's debut with the band, replacing Andrea Meyer, Cradle's first female vocalist and self-styled "satanic advisor".
-Deva appeared on every subsequent Cradle release and tour until 2010's Darkly, Darkly, Venus Aversa, but was never considered a full band member, since she also performed with The Kovenant, Therion and Mortiis, and fronted her own Angtoria project along with Cradle's former bass guitar player, Dave Pybus.
+The band signed to Music for Nations in 1996 after one more contractually obligated Cacophonous recording, the EP V Empire or Dark Faerytales in Phallustein, which was hastily written as a Cacophonous escape-plan.
+Despite the circumstances of its release, its tracks are staples of the band's live sets to this day, and "Queen of Winter, Throned" was listed among twenty-five "essential extreme metal anthems" in a 2006 issue of Kerrang! magazine.
+The EP was Sarah Jezebel Deva's debut with the band, replacing Andrea Meyer, Cradle of Filth's first female vocalist and self-styled "satanic advisor".
+Deva appeared on every subsequent Cradle release and tour until 2010's Darkly, Darkly, Venus Aversa, but was never a full band member, since she also performed with The Kovenant, Therion and Mortiis, and fronted Angtoria with Cradle of Filth's former bassist, Dave Pybus.